POSTED January 25, 2021

 In most cases it’s girls from Dalit and tribal communities (low caste or class) who are forced into early marriages.
 In one district where we work in Andhra Pradesh, 46.1 percent of marriages are child marriages, which is higher than the national rate of 27 percent as per the National Family Health Survey IV, which also notes high incidence of child marriages among Dalit and tribal villages.

 This demands our continued engagement, so we’ve collaborated with the Canada Fund for Local Initiatives, a local partner, to fast-track a project aimed at reducing child marriage through training and advocacy.
 Besides building and strengthening communities, child-protection actors and agencies, this project will address gaps in policies governing the issue.
-The goal is to translate the Feminist Foreign Policy of Canada into action by addressing gender inequalities and empowering girls and women.

 “Girls should be bold enough to break free from their silence and fight for the cause of ending child marriages,” Samartha, 14, said at the virtual project launch.
 “We should be in schools and united to reach our community and ensure our villages become child-marriage free.”